mattscilipoti/presentations/developing_on_docker.md

 # **None** of that is installed "locally".

+- Each lives in isolation.
+- No cross dependency headaches.

 ---

-# Each lives in isolation.
-# No cross dependency headaches.

----

 ## No longer need to install...
 - RVM
-- `brew install postgresql`
+- `brew install postgresql` or "postgresapp"
 - gcc/xcode dev tools
 - apache/nginx
 - elasticsearch